|

 First, let's talk about "formatting."
 This is just the basic way the email is set up.
 For instance, in writing a regular letter that you'd mail via "snail mail" (which refers to the postal service because it's so much slower than email!), there are some basic formatting styles you'd use.
 You probably learned those in Typing 101.
 Likewise there are a few formats that are universally accepted and understood ways of writing and responding to emails.
 I'll share two of those with you here.

-can know exactly what you're referring to when responding.
-It's more "conversational" and is especially handy for those of us who handle hundreds of emails a week and have a short memory!
+way of writing, and is especially handy for those of us who handle hundreds of emails a week and have a short memory!

 A